Life can be unpredictable, and that’s what keeps it interesting.

 - You won’t be using student loans or other financial aid to pay for health insurance

-But this is possible only during Open Enrollment (or unless you qualify for special enrollment).
-Open Enrollment usually takes place November to mid-December.
+But this is possible only during Open Enrollment (unless you qualify for special enrollment).
+Open Enrollment usually takes place from November to mid-December.

-On the other hand, buying your own plan from an insurer (such as Blue Cross Blue Shield or Aetna) has some plusses too:
+On the other hand, buying your own plan from an insurer (such as Blue Cross Blue Shield or Aetna) could offer you lots of health plans and savings if you don’t qualify for tax subsidies.

 If not, look into your college’s health plan if it has one.
 If that’s not an option, try to save money through the Health Insurance Marketplace.
 If you can’t save that way, look into a plan from an insurance provider.